gatlin/shitter/README.md

 ---

 This is an (in development) library for interacting with the Twitter API.
-The `Twitter` monad is defined which automatically keeps track of your API credentials, manages connections, and handles all the bullshit OAuth stuff.
+The `Shitpost` monad is defined which automatically keeps track of your API credentials, manages connections, and handles all the bullshit OAuth stuff.

+**Update**: I've actually decided to make this more generalized and include Tumblr as well!

 It uses my [tubes][tubes] library for efficient stream handling and great
 justice: